liupengyuan/python_tutorial/chapter4/content_data_analysis.md

 # Grading standards
 - ## Homework(Weekly)                                                   20%
 - ## Tutorial of tools or intorduction data and related paper(Monthly)  10%(for computer students)
-- ## introduction of corpus and related paper(Monthly)                  10%(for other students)
+- ## Introduction of corpus and related paper(Monthly)  10%(for other students)
 - ## Team project(visualization platform + E/C document + E/C paper)    70%(3 students/team)

 # About the project
 - ## Title: Designed by yourself.
 - ## Advice: 1.
 According to your interest.
-2. Choosing a Topic from corpus linguistics.
+2. Choosing a Topic from other lesson.
 3. Discuss with your classmate.
+4. From me.
 - ## data
   - ## Available Data(I'll talk it later):
     - ## 1.
 DCC